sandialabs/toyplot/docs/js/toyplot.tables.rst

                 console.log(tables.get(graph_id, "vertex_data"));
             }""")

-    :param string owner: Unique id for the object that "owns" the table.
+    :param owner: Unique string id for the object that "owns" the table.
-    :param string key: Used to disambiguate tables when the owner has more than one.
+    :param key: String key used to disambiguate tables when the owner has more than one.

     :returns: object containing `names` and `columns` arrays, containing the table column names and column values, respectively.